BedgieBear/Get-n-Clean-Data/README.md

 Notes:
 ======
 - The file run_analysis.R in the main directory can be run as long as the Samsung data is in your working directory.
+- run_analysis collects, consolidates and cleans the data by performing the following:
+-   1) reading the test and training subject files (subject_train.txt & /subject_test.txt) and combining them into one column with a header.
+-   2a) reading the activity_labels.txt file, and cleaning up the activity description text
+-   2b) reading the test and training y files (y_train.txt & y.test.txt), combining them into one column, creating a vector of activity descriptions that correspond to the activity codes in the y files, and combining the train and test activity descriptions into 1 column with a header.
 - The output should be a tidy data set giving the mean for all observations associated with a subject/activity pair.

 - For more information about this dataset contact: activityrecognition@smartlab.ws Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.